 - A lower viral load number also means a lower likelihood of transmitting the virus to someone else, during sex or any other kind of exposure.
 Studies show that people living with HIV who are on treatment and have an undetectable viral load do not transmit HIV to their HIV negative sexual partners.

 - Viral load can be well managed with good medical care from an experienced HIV care provider.
 It is a crucial number for understanding the effects of treatment and how your body is responding to HIV.

 - Some guys can get to the point of having an “undetectable viral load.”
 Generally, reaching an undetectable viral load indicates that treatment is working.

-- Guys with undetectable viral loads aren’t cured of HIV, but are very unlikely to pass it on.
-The latest research on undetectable viral load has many saying “Undetectable= Untransmittable”.
+- Guys with undetectable viral loads aren’t cured of HIV, but can’t pass it on through sex.
+The latest research on undetectable viral load says “Undetectable= Untransmittable”.
 Read more about the initiative.